Polchaninova/rsschool-cv-stage0-/cv.md

 - [SheCodes](адрес "https://www.shecodes.io/graduates/46664-olha-polchaninova") course period from July 18, 2022 to 12 December, 2022 (completed)
 - RS Schools Course «JavaScript/Front-end.
 Stage 0» (in progress)
+- IT Marathon to the EPAM University Program (completed)

 ---